-JOB POSTING: Site Leader/Director of Care – Finnish Manor (Burnaby)
+Site Leader/Director of Care for Finnish Manor in Burnaby, B.C.

 Finnish Manor is seeking a competent and compassionate health care professional to serve as Site Leader and Director of Care.

 Finnish Manor is a 60-bed complex care home with 48 additional supportive living beds.
 It has a rich history operating in Burnaby, BC and was first opened in 1975.
 Finnish Manor provides care and hospitality services to frail and/or cognitively impaired elders or those with mental health challenges under contract with Fraser Health Authority.